Metabyte2710/RGB/ASUS-Aura-USB.md

 Beginning with the AMD X570 chipset generation, Asus has switched from using SMBus controllers to USB controllers for on-board lighting and 12V RGB non-addressable header control.
 The Aura USB controller enumerates at 0B05:18F3 and uses HID request messages for control.
 Messages are 65 bytes long and zero-filled.

+There seems to be some overlap between these controllers and the addressable header controllers on X470 era boards (which used both an SMBus controller for motherboard and single-zone RGB headers and a USB controller for addressable headers).

 # Start of update

 | Byte Index | Description |